amro/gibbon/README.markdown

 ## Export API 1.0

 Gibbon 3.0.0+ supports MailChimp's [Export API 1.0](https://apidocs.mailchimp.com/export/1.0/).
 You can choose to handle the API response all at once or line by line by passing a block.
-To access the Export API with Gibbon, you must first create an instance of Gibbon::Export:
+To access the Export API with Gibbon, you must first create an instance of `Gibbon::Export`:

 ```ruby
 export = Gibbon::Export.new(api_key: "your_api_key")